kragen/dumpulse/performance.md

 Performance
 -----------

+I did some tests on a 1.6 GHz Intel Pentium N3700.

+### Initial results ###

+(This section contains results from when Dumpulse was little-endian.
+Everything should be very slightly worse now.)

 Roughly, Dumpulse takes about 200 ns to handle a heartbeat message and 8 μs to send a health report, varying of course based on the processor you run it on.